zooniverse/talk-api/README.md

     5. `RAILS_ENV=test bundle exec rake panoptes:db:setup`
 4. `bundle exec rspec`

-** See *.travis.yml* for more details on how to setup the talk database.

 ## Layout

 The app is built to conform to the [JSON API spec](http://jsonapi.org/)